Experts caution against wrong issues in new Round

 He said the WTO should continue with its existing trade and investment work programme, as there would be many difficulties if it was converted to negotiations for an agreement.

-Another participant (an economist in an international organization) warned that whilst the GATS approach may be good for an investment agreement, there should also be caution because one aspect of GATS was the pressure for increasing foreign equity rights in relation to commercial presence.
-For example, the end- game of the WTO financial services agreement was dominated by the issue whether some financial companies would be given greater equity rights in Southeast Asian countries.
+Another participant (an economist in an international organisation) warned that whilst the GATS approach may be good for an investment agreement, there should also be caution because one aspect of GATS was the pressure for increasing foreign equity rights in relation to commercial presence.
+For example, the end game of the WTO financial services agreement was dominated by the issue whether some financial companies would be given greater equity rights in South-East Asian countries.

 The representative of an international NGO pointed out several reasons against having investment rules in the WTO: that investment was different from trade and could not be treated similarly in a trade organisation; that due to the complex costs and benefits, foreign investment had to be treated in a sophisticated way that a multilateral agreement would not allow; and that standard rules would prevent or reduce the national policy space needed for such sophisticated investment policies.

-Also, foreign investment policy was not only about economics but affected national social and political stability.
+Also, foreign investment policy was not only about economics but affected national social and political stability as well.

 The GATS approach now being advocated by investment agreement proponents would still cause problems as it would still limit national policy-making space, place immense pressures on developing countries to liberalise, bind present policies and add on pressures for expansion of the subject to other aspects of investment rules in future (such as pre-establishment and national treatment rights).